Constipation is when you do not pass stool as often as you normally do. Your stool may become hard and dry, and it is difficult to pass.

 You can buy stool softeners at any pharmacy.
 They will help you pass stool more easily.

 Your provider may prescribe a laxative to relieve your constipation.
 It may be a pill or liquid.
-DO NOT take it if you have severe stomach pain, nausea, or vomiting.
-DO NOT take it for more than 1 week.
+Do not take it if you have severe stomach pain, nausea, or vomiting.
+Do not take it for more than 1 week without consulting your provider.
 It should start to work in 2 to 5 days.

 - Only take a laxative as often as your provider recommends.
 Most laxatives are taken with meals and at bedtime.